gladiagit/sanger_mate_assembly/README.md

 perl lucy_trim.pl fastafile  quailty_file out_filename_template
 ```
 3. cap_mate_assembly2.pl<br>
-The script handles the first step of the EST assembly, where the mated pairs are assbled with more loose parameters.
-The resulting files are also the resulting FASTA and QUAL files by separating and re-naming the resutling contigs (assembled ESTs) and singlets (un-assembled reads).
+The script handles the first step of the EST assembly, where the mated pairs are assembled with more loose parameters.
+The resulting files are also the resulting FASTA and QUAL files by separating and re-naming the resulting contigs (assembled ESTs) and singlets (un-assembled reads).
 ```
 perl cap3_mate_assembly2.pl input_fasta_file input_qual_file path_to_cap3 temporary_files_path output_filename_templat [cap3_specific_parameters]
 ```